jquense/yup/docs/typescript.md

 > Watch out!: If your method needs to adjust schema generics, you likely
 > need to also extend the Required*, and Defined* interfaces associated with
 > each basic type.
 Consult the core types for examples on how to do this

+Be careful of the yup type hierarchy as it's a bit tricky.
+All schema (including `mixed`) extend the abstract `BaseSchema` class.

+### Special note about MixedSchema and BaseSchema

+As far as typescript is concerned, `mixed` schema inherit from `BaseSchema` like other schema; all other schema do **not** extend `MixedSchema`. **In actuality** Mixed is an alias for BaseSchema, meaning `addMethod(mixed)` will add a new method to all schema.

+This means that type extensions to `mixed` should generally be put on `BaseSchema` if you want the method to be available to all sub classes.